 - sentiment analysis as a competitive advantage

-Knowing the general sentiment of your company’s audience doesn’t give you much, but modern sentiment analysis solutions allow to compare your indicators to those of your competitors’.
-With accurately adjusted text categorization, companies get valuable information about aspects of their business they need to improve, and what is it exactly that does not satisfy their customers.
+Knowing the general sentiment of your company’s audience doesn’t give you much, but modern sentiment analysis solutions allow comparing your indicators to those of your competitors.
+With accurately adjusted text categorization, companies get valuable information about aspects of their business they need to improve, and what exactly does not satisfy their customers.

 - sentiment analysis for better customer experience

-Sentiment analysis provides companies with a much-needed assist to stay responsive to their customers.
-Companies have long depended on data from customer surveys, call center interactions and focus groups.
-Such data was structured, kept in one place and handled through BI applications in order to help in improving customer service and product enhancement.
-Such approach is very slow and doesn’t allow to act in a proactive manner.
+Sentiment analysis provides companies with much-needed assistance to stay responsive to their customers.
+Companies have long depended on data from customer surveys, call centre interactions and focus groups.
+Such data was structured, kept in one place and handled through BI applications to help in improving customer service and product enhancement.
+Such an approach is very slow and doesn’t allow acting in a proactive manner.

 The situation has radically changed with the emergence of social media and various online platforms, where the majority of companies’ customers, both satisfied and furious, are dwelling.
 And this is their opinion that counts and shapes brands’ perception and sentiment.
-Sentiment analysis solutions allow to quickly analyse large amounts of data and address the potential issues.
+Sentiment analysis solutions allow for quick analysis of large amounts of data and address potential issues.

 - sentiment analysis for adequate brand perception